cottand/multi-paxos/report.md

 ### Liveness

-To implement liveness, we adpoted an approach where a Leader has a $t_{wait}
-time period as part of their state.
+To implement liveness, we adpoted an approach where a Leader has a $t_{wait}$ time period as part of their state.
+When they get preempted, they wait
-When they get preempted, they wait $t_{wait}$ before trying to increase their ballot number.
+$t_{wait}$ before trying to increase their ballot number.

 #### Choosing $t_{wait}$